-They joined with friends and family to get this little stamp for a big cause.
+They joined with friends and family from across the nation and in France to help secure this little stamp for a big cause.

 After just four years of campaigning, they received impressive support.
 What started out as letters to the Postal Service and to the President, they began circulating petitions among the people they knew.
+Family members and friends spread the word.
 They set up tables at events, and in front of stores, asking people to sign.
-They received over 10,000 handwritten signatures before sending them to the Postal Service.
+They quickly received over 10,000 handwritten signatures before sending them to the Postal Service.
+An additional 10,000 were added through an online petition.
 Prominent organizations backed them.
-Six states passed unanimous resolutions in support of their cause.
-Congress sent a letter of support in 2009.
+Seven states passed resolutions in support of their cause.
+Congress members sent letters of support.

 Yet, despite all of the widespread support, they ran into an internal policy within the Postal Service that prohibits new stamps from honoring specific military units.
 The Postal Service told them about this policy in 2009.
 Due to the overwhelming level of support for the stamp, the USPS even set up a special sub-committee to review the policy, but decided to keep it in place.
 The argument was that it is too difficult to judge units, and there are potentially too many units to review.

-Southern California Public Radio (KPCC, 89.3 FM) did a radio story on the stamp campaign which aired May 9, 2009.
-The story was part of the Off-Ramp program.
+During this period, Southern California Public Radio (KPCC, 89.3 FM) did a radio story about the stamp effort.
+The story was part of the Off-Ramp program, which aired May 9, 2009.
 Hear the late 442nd Nisei veteran Tets Asato talk about his experiences during the show’s introduction at the 1:20 minute mark.
-The main story is five minutes long and begins at the 27:41 minute mark, which includes a short interview with a Postal Service spokesperson.
-Click here to listen.
+The late 442nd Nisei veteran Don Seki can also be heard.
+The main story is five minutes long and begins at the 27:41 minute mark.
+Hear our own Stamp Our Story co-founder, the late Chiz Ohira, in this segment.
+The story also includes a short interview with USPS Executive Director of Stamp Services, David Failor.